Gradient flows of interacting Laguerre cells as discrete porous media flows: Convergence towards smooth solutions

-by $U(r|s)\coloneqq U(r)-U(s) - U'(s)(r-s)$.
+by $U(r|s)$.
 In particular, we will make the following assumption: there exists a constant $A>0$ such that

-This assumption is trivially verified for the important case of power energies, i.e.\ when $U(r) = r^\gamma/(\gamma-1)$ with $\gamma>1$, which corresponds to $P(r) = r^\gamma$.
+This assumption is trivially satisfied for the important case of power energies, i.e.\ when $U(r) = r^\gamma/(\gamma-1)$ with $\gamma>1$, which corresponds to $P(r) = r^\gamma$.
 It implies the following lemma, which is extracted from Lemma 3.3 in \cite{giesselmann2017relative}.